 PART III: The Vacation

-I had always thought it would be incredible to earn an income from my blog, but my attempts at monetization with display advertising (basic square or rectangular ads you see plastered about the internet), I never managed to reach the mythical $100 limit Google requires before you can have your earnings deposited.
+I had always thought it would be incredible to earn an income from my blog, but my attempts at monetization with display advertising (basic square or rectangular ads you see plastered about the internet), never managed to reach the mythical $100 limit Google requires before you can have your earnings deposited.

 PART IV: The Pacific Crest Trail

-Leading up to, during, and after my Pacific Crest Trail thru-hike, I focused on writing articles that focused on answering the questions I had about the PCT (as well as whatever I happened to find interesting or entertaining about the trail).
+Leading up to, during, and after my Pacific Crest Trail thru-hike, I concentrated on writing articles that focused on answering the questions I had about the PCT (as well as whatever I happened to find interesting or entertaining about the trail).

 I noticed a considerable increase in my readership during this time, but bear in mind that a 1,000% increase in readership doesn’t translate to a livable income if my base readership was ten people.
 Still, it was encouraging to see that I was getting traffic, comments, and the occasional email from people whom I did not know personally.